twilio-professional-services/plugin-chat-sms-transfer/README.md

 **September 25, 2020**

-- Added full test suite and github actions.
+- Added full test suite and GitHub actions.
 Updated readme with instructions on how to run tests.

 ### 2.0.0